-All 6MWT distances, IPAQ-SF MET-min/week and EMAPS scores measured during the study, and relating descriptive statistics, are shown in figures and tables in Supplementary Material 3.
-The data and results regarding the change in 6MWT distance, IPAQ-SF MET-min/week and EMAPS scores are respectively shown in Figure 1, Figure 2, and Supplementary Material 4.
-Statistical details relating to the shift and difference asymmetry functions are provided in Supplementary Material 5.
+All 6MWT distances, IPAQ-SF MET-min/week and EMAPS scores measured during the study, and related descriptive statistics, are shown in figures and tables in Supplementary Material 3.
+Data and results regarding the change in 6MWT distance (0-12 months), IPAQ-SF MET-min/week (6-12 months) and EMAPS scores (0-12 months) are respectively shown in Figure 1, Figure 2, and Supplementary Material 4.
+Results regarding the change in IPAQ-SF MET-min/week between 0 and 12 months are shown in Supplementary Material 5.
+Statistical details related to the shift and difference asymmetry functions are provided in Supplementary Material 6.
+Finally, details related to analyses of the participants with missing data at follow-up are provided in Supplementary Material 7, showing that no specific pattern was detected in their physical characteristics, exercise capacity, physical activity and motivation for physical activity compared to the remaining part of the initial sample of participants.

-Regarding the 6MWT distances, the 75 participants with complete data at both 0 and 12 months had a mean ± SD 6MWT distance of 605.44 ± 71.96 m at the end of the CR program.
+Regarding 6MWT distance, the 75 participants with complete data at both 0 and 12 months had a mean ± SD 6MWT distance of 605.44 ± 71.96 m at the end of the CR program.
 When analysing the change in 6MWT distance at 12 months post-program at the group level using the mean, we found a significant and trivial improvement compared to the end of the program (+12.56 m; r = 0.88; t(74) = 2.8614; dav = 0.16; P = 0.005; Figure 1A).
-However, our exploratory analyses failed to demonstrate that the change in 6MWT distance was uniform, with a significantly positive shift only for the 5th (+17.42 m, P < 0.001), 6th (+19.53 m, P < 0.001) and 7th deciles (+19.61 m, P < 0.001) as shown in Figure 1E.
+However, our exploratory analyses failed to demonstrate that the change in the 6MWT distance distribution was uniform, with a significantly positive shift only for the 5th (+17.42 m, P < 0.001), 6th (+19.53 m, P < 0.001) and 7th deciles (+19.61 m, P < 0.001) as shown in Figure 1E.
 The typical individual change as assessed using the median [95% CI] of the differences (Figure 1D) was also significantly positive (+13.25 [1.54; 25.08] m), while the difference asymmetry function (Figure 1F), with most of the quantile sums being significantly positive (P < 0.001) except the first one, revealed that the positive individual changes were larger than the negative ones except when comparing the most extreme quantiles.
+In other words, this series of results show that, at 12 months post-CR program, clinicians could expect having a slightly fitter group of patients when considering the average walking performance, but not when considering the lowest and highest fractions of the performances of the group.
+They also could expect a slightly better walking performance in a randomly chosen patient, as well as positive changes in the group that would be of greater magnitude than the negative changes.